• Home

 The park is tucked into the southern part of the state (with a seemingly infinite number of other geological wonders!), just two hours from both Bryce Canyon National Park and off-roading mecca Moab.

 Capitol Reef isn’t by any means inaccessible, but it is largely overlooked.
-981,038 people visited Capitol Reef in 2020, while well over half that number — 520,987 — visited Zion National Park in September 2020 alone!
+Less than one million visitors make their way to Cap Reef in an average year, while half a million visit Zion National Park in just a single month!

 Massive, awe-inspiring rock formations are the stars of the show at Capitol Reef.
 Well, those and hiking — don’t miss Hickman Bridge, Chimney Rock, and Cassidy Arch!).
 The lack of crowds only makes it more enjoyable, allowing you to take your time and truly take in the vast landscape.